 Decoding HTTP Status Codes: 403 vs 401

-In the realm of web development, determining the correct HTTP response for access control issues can be challenging.
-Specifically, when a user encounters a web page that exists but lacks the necessary privileges to access it, the choice between a 401 Unauthorized and a 403 Forbidden response becomes crucial.
+In the world of web development, determining the correct HTTP response for access control issues can be difficult.
+Specifically, when a user discovers a web page but lacks the proper permissions to access it, the choice between a 401 Unauthorized and a 403 Forbidden answer is critical.

-This article aims to clarify the distinctions between these two HTTP status codes and provide guidance on their appropriate usage.
-By understanding the scenarios for each response, developers can ensure proper security measures and user experience on their websites.
+The purpose of this article is to clarify the differences between these two HTTP status codes and provide advise on how to use them properly.
+Understanding the possibilities for each response allows developers to maintain good security and user experience on their websites.

-The second script is a frontend implementation using JavaScript and the Fetch API.
-An event listener is added to a button with document.getElementById('fetchAdminData').addEventListener('click', ...), which triggers a fetch request to the '/admin' endpoint.
-The request includes an Authorization header.
-The response is then checked for 401 Unauthorized and 403 Forbidden status codes using response.status.
-Appropriate alert messages are shown based on the response status.
-If the request is successful, the response text is displayed in the element with document.getElementById('adminContent').innerText = data;.
-This combination of backend and frontend scripts ensures that only authenticated and authorized users can access the protected admin area.
+The second script is a frontend implementation of JavaScript and Fetch API.
+An event listener is attached to a button with document.getElementById('fetchAdminData').addEventListener('click', ...), triggering a fetch request to the '/admin' endpoint.
+The request has the Authorization header.
+The response is then verified for 401 Unauthorized and 403 Forbidden status codes, using response.status.
+The appropriate alarm messages are displayed based on the response status.
+If the request is successful, the answer text is displayed in the element marked with document.getElementById('adminContent').innerText = data;.
+This mix of backend and frontend scripts ensures that only authenticated and authorized users have access to the protected admin area.

 Backend: Node.js with Express